 netstat - se

-If you forget the parameters, a quick way to remember them is by asking netstat to help out.
+If you forget the parameters, a quick way to remember them is by asking netstat to help.
 Simply run the following command:

-To stop the netstat query process at any time, press the CTRL + C key combination.
+To stop the netstat query process, press the CTRL + C key combination.